Ten Notable Apologies by Comedians

 The Apology: Limbaugh said, "My choice of words was not the best, and in the attempt to be humorous, I created a national stir.
 I sincerely apologize to Ms. Fluke for the insulting word choices."
 Fluke essentially didn't accept it, nor did Limbaugh really mean it.

-The Recovery: While it's too soon after the incident to say exactly what long-term damage will be done, Limbaugh has been on the air for decades and is not new to controversy.
-If anything, this put his show back in the limelight to those who otherwise hadn't been listening lately.
-Despite the loss of sponsors, Limbaugh isn't going anywhere.
+The Recovery: Limbaugh has been on the air for decades and is not new to controversy.
+If anything, this put his show back in the limelight to those who otherwise hadn't been listening.
+Despite the loss of sponsors, Limbaugh didn't go anywhere, and the sponsors eventually came back.
 If anything, it made Fluke famous for being the woman who publicly insisted on receiving free contraception.